John-Qu/John-Qu.github.io/_posts/2017-09-06-MIT6001x-W1-Python-Basics-V1-Introduction.md

 I did before I came in to capture this lecture.
 There are about 45 billion pages right now on the World Wide Web.
-On average, there are about 100 words on a page.
+On average, there are about 1000 words on a page.
 And for sake of argument, let's assume if we want to find a word on a page, it's going to take us about 10 operations to try and find out whether that word is on that page or not.
 We'll see later on how he got it down to about 10 operations.
-That says if I'm going to just brute force try and search everything on the web to see if I can find the thing I'm looking for, it's only going to take me about 5.2 days to find something.
+That says if I'm going to just **brute force** try and search everything on the web to see if I can find the thing I'm looking for, it's only going to take me about 5.2 days to find something.
 You probably don't want to wait that long.
 So even with a very fast machine using these simple calculations, it's not going to be enough.

 How about playing chess?
 An expert will tell you there about, on average, 35 moves for every setting on the transport